eight04/rollup-plugin-cjs-es/README.md

 So that `bar.js` is not loaded until `require("foo").foo()` is called.

-With this plugin, you can use the same feature with CommonJS syntax, by writing the require statement inside a promise:
+With this plugin, you can use the same feature using CommonJS syntax, by writing the require statement inside a promise:

 ```js
 module.exports = {